itsstatsofficer/forza-horizon-4-wheelspins/README.md

 ![Evolution of the prize type distribution as cosmetics are removed from the prize pool](cosmetics-evolution-type.png)

+(For example,
+I got 28 cosmetics from wheelspins 1-100, then 20 cosmetics from wheelspins 101-200,
+and so on.)

 The number of cars stayed about the same, but the number of credit rewards increased.
 Therefore,